 Sound Quality – Subjective Listening

 Both sound great: clean, neutral, detailed and fast without brightness, deep bass without being bass-heavy.
 Both are dead silent even at high gain full volume – no hum or other background noise.
 Both measure well.
 Not having a DAC, the quality of the Jazz depends on the source.
 I compared the Jazz & Element using an Asus Xonar DX sound card to drive the Jazz, and driving the Element with a USB bit stream.
-I used Audeze LCD-2 headphones (with the 2016 drivers) and extremely high quality recordings of a variety of music, mostly acoustic.
+I used Audeze LCD-2 headphones (with the 2016 Fazor drivers) and high quality recordings of a variety of music from electronic to acoustic.

 In this configuration, I preferred Jazz in overall sound quality, which countered my expectations since good solid state amps are so hard to differentiate in blind listening tests.
 The Jazz has the same level of clarity and detail as the Element, yet at the same time sounds slightly more rich in the bass and sweet in the mids and treble.
 Call it more musical, yet without any loss of neutrality or clarity.
 I emphasized the word slightly because the difference is subtle.
 Upon first impression they sound identical, though I feel well trained experienced listeners using excellent recordings would detect the difference consistently with careful listening in an ideal quiet environment.
 Indeed, the differences were big enough to overcome my expectation bias that there would be no differences!